Rajasirpi/Map-Matching-API/README.md

 # 🗺️ GPS Map Matching API with FastAPI + PostGIS + Pyrosm

 This project provides a complete backend pipeline for uploading GPS tracks (in GeoJSON format), matching them to road network edges using OpenStreetMap (OSM), and exposing the results via an API.
 It uses **FastAPI**, **PostgreSQL + PostGIS**, and **Pyrosm** for edge extraction, along with a **simple map-matching algorithm** based on nearest-edge logic.
+This project is fully Dockerized — no need to install Python or PostGIS locally.
+Everything runs in isolated containers via docker-compose.

 ## 📁 Project Structure